 It’s always worth avoiding the first few properties these get people’s attention and are almost guaranteed to go way over the asking price.
 So, stay well clear and leave these ones for the buyers with the deepest pockets.

 Don’t be afraid to leave empty-handed.
 There will always be plenty more auction houses you can attend to.
 If you are obsessing about buying, you could end up making a wrong decision by having a fear of missing out.
 But don’t fret there are always more properties and as they say the best things come to those who wait!

 Make sure you have written down your highest bid for each property before you even start.
 Never budge under any circumstances.
-If you think that your emotions are likely to get the best for you, then it may be worth taking a friend or family member with you.
+If you think that your emotions are likely to get the best of you, then it may be worth taking a friend or family member with you.
 But make sure it’s someone who will not have any emotional attachment either.
 You could even ask them to bid on your behalf.

 Know what you are going to buy